Introduction To Robotics And Robot Making

 The Terminator.
 R2-D2.
 BB-8.
 Megatron.
 WALL-E. For years, robots, automatons or otherwise synthetic assistants have been part of our popular culture.
 While they’ve mostly been restricted to the silver screen, thanks to increasingly affordable and powerful electronics throughout the last couple decades, building a robot has never been easier.

 Although robotics is more accessible than ever (such as the MeArm illustrated above that you can build with nothing but a screwdriver and enthusiasm), any robot is a complex system and requires a basic understanding of electricity, mechanical design and programming to create.
 Never fear!
-This article will walk you through the elements of robotics, custom robot design considerations, what’s needed to start building a robot PLUS tons of design ideas to spark your creativity so you can sell your bots for a profit or cleverly use them to build a brand.
+This article will walk you through the elements of robotics, custom robot design considerations, what’s needed to start building a robot PLUS tons of laser-cut design ideas to spark your creativity so you can sell your bots for a profit or cleverly use them to build a brand.

 While making robots can be challenging, there’s nothing quite like taking raw materials and making them come to life.
 Let’s get started!